ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 author: Chris Penner
 date: Sep 15, 2025
 tags: [programming, haskell]
-description: "Monads are a useful tool, but what we gain in power we lose in programmatic analysis."
+description: "Monads are a useful tool, but what costs do we pay for their expressive power?"
 image: pipes.jpg
 ---

-Okay, so you and I both know Monads are great, they allow us to sequence effects in a structured way and are in many ways a super-power in the functional-programming toolkit.
+Okay, so you and I both know monads are great, they allow us to sequence effects in a structured way and are in many ways a super-power in the functional-programming toolkit.
+It's likely none of us would have even heard of Haskell without them.

-My argument however, is that monads are actually _too_ powerful for their own good.
-Or to be more clear, monads are more **expressive** than they need to be, at the cost of other benefits.
+It's my opinion, though, that monads are actually _too_ powerful for their own good.
+Or to be more clear, monads are more **expressive** than they need to be, and that we're paying hidden costs to gain expressive power that we rarely, if ever, actually use.

+If you'll allow me a bit of time I'll happily explain.

 A defining feature of the Monadic interface is that they allow dynamic selection of effects based on **the results of previous effects**.